Keeping safety in mind

 Adverse Reactions

-The most common adverse reactions (≥10%) include rash, pruritus, pain, and skin disorder.
+The most common adverse reactions (≥10%) include rash, pruritus, pain, skin disorder (NOS), infection, contact dermatitis, headache, edema, hyperlipidemia.

 The most common adverse reactions (>10%) include hyperlipidemia, hypercholesteremia, headache, hypothyroidism, asthenia, leukopenia, rash, nausea, infection, peripheral edema, abdominal pain, and dry skin.